rongfengliang/castled/README.md

 Some of our key offerings include

-* Incremental data syncs from your cloud data warehouse
+* Incremental/Complete data syncs from your cloud data warehouse
 * Automated failure handling and recovery.
 * Reliability and Resiliance at scale.
 * Java Annotated based UI framework to support the most complex UI forms from backend, thereby removing the prerequisite of having a UI developer to add a new connector.